sciris/sciris/docs/tutorials/index.rst

 Tutorials
 =========

 These tutorials illustrate the main features of Sciris.
 They roughly make the most sense in the order listed, but can be done in any order.
-Each one should take a few minutes to skim through, or 15-30 minutes to go through in detail.
+Each one should take about 5 minutes to skim through, or 20-30 minutes to go through in detail.
 Each tutorial contains a link to an interactive version running on `Binder <http://mybinder.org>`_.

 Questions?
 Did you complete all the tutorials and want to claim your free "I Am A Scirientist" t-shirt?† Reach out to us at info@sciris.org.